Skip to content

 )

-then use repo as your image name
+Then use the repo as your image name

 const container = await host.container({ image: repo, ... })